St Patrick's Cathedral, Auckland

+The cathedral was registered as a Category I historic place by Heritage New Zealand on 6 September 1984.

 Origins

-The church is located on the original site granted by the Crown to Jean Baptiste Pompallier, the first bishop, on 1 June 1841.
+The church is located on the original site granted by the Crown to Jean-Baptiste Pompallier, the first bishop, on 1 June 1841.
 To minister to the 300 or 400, mostly Irish, Catholics in Auckland in the 1840s, a wooden chapel, clergy house and school room (the first amenity ready for use) were opened and blessed on 29 January 1843.
 Work soon began on a more permanent church.
 In 1845, the Australian architect Walter Robinson arrived in Auckland on the encouragement of Pompallier and he was commissioned to design a stone church.
 The new church was built on the original grant of land and situated on the corner of Chapel Street (now Federal Street) and Wyndham Street.

 At first referred to as a chapel, and then a church, St Patrick's became the Catholic cathedral when Auckland was made a diocese in 1848 and when Pompallier, after a visit to France and Rome, returned to Auckland in April 1850 and made the city (then the capital of New Zealand) his headquarters.
 This simple, plain church, seating 700, was built of locally quarried hammered scoria and had a very substantial appearance similar to others designed by Walter Robinson at this time.

 On 4 May 1884, the foundation stone of a new (24.4m by 12.2m) nave was laid, and the old stone church became the transept – the altar, for which a recess was built in 1895, being on the east wall.
 The architect for this major addition was Edward Mahoney.
 Between 1884 and 1885, the nave was extended according to Edward's scheme.
 The nave had a tower, and the bells for this were brought from Rome.
 The organ was brought from Brompton Oratory, London for £600.
 The new addition was opened on 15 March 1885 by Archbishop Redwood, the Archbishop of Wellington.

 Current cathedral

 Construction

 By the turn of the century, the cathedral was once again found to be inadequate in size for the burgeoning population of Auckland.
-Edward Mahoney's son and architectural partner, Thomas Mahoney, drafted plans for the demolition of the stone church and its replacement with expanded transepts.
-In 1907, the 1848 church was demolished, with further extension of the nave (by 12.2 metres), the addition of a sanctuary, the construction of four sacristies and two side chapels, and the addition of three ample entrance porches (one constituting the baptistry).
+Edward Mahoney's son and architectural partner, Thomas Mahoney, drafted plans for the expansion of the stone church with expanded transepts.
+In 1907, the cathedral was completed with further extension of the nave (by 12.2 metres), the addition of a sanctuary, the construction of four sacristies and two side chapels, and the addition of three ample entrance porches (one constituting the baptistry).
 On 23 February 1908, the newly reconstructed building – the present St Patrick's Cathedral – was opened, in the presence of a capacity congregation of 1,300, by Cardinal Francis Moran, the Archbishop of Sydney.